sahil-sharma-19/Online-Payment-Fraud-Detection/README.md

 This rich transactional data allows for supervised learning to detect fraudulent activities based on patterns in transaction type, amount, and account balances.

-The dataset is widely used for fraud detection research and is suitable for training, evaluating, and benchmarking machine learning models in the financial security domain.